D’Arcy McNickle Center for American Indian and Indigenous Studies

 Staff

-Haku Blaisdell is the Associate Director for Outreach and Strategy of the Newberry Library’s D’Arcy McNickle Center for American Indian and Indigenous Studies.
+Haku Blaisdell (Kanaka Maoli) is the Associate Director for Outreach and Strategy of the Newberry Library’s D’Arcy McNickle Center for American Indian and Indigenous Studies.
 In this role, she serves as the liaison between tribal nations and the Newberry.
 She’s honored and grateful for the opportunity to be a part of the work that reconnects Native communities with their materials that the Newberry currently stewards.
 She comes to this role with a B.S. in Education from Northwestern University and a background in Native American and Indigenous Studies.
 She also brings community engagement experience from her time interning at the Field Museum during the creation of the Native Truths exhibition.
 Ultimately, she credits her upbringing as a proud Kanaka Maoli (Native Hawaiian) for preparing her for this role.

 Sarah Jimenez is a tribally enrolled member of the M’Chigeeng First Nation in Ontario, Canada.
 She has been the Program Coordinator at the McNickle Center since Summer 2019.